-There is a myriad of music and dance influences, and genres mixed into the Cuban dance styles and music you find on this island in 2022.
+There is a myriad of music and dance influences and genres mixed into the Cuban dance styles and music you find on this island in 2022.

-All from salsa casino dancing in the many kitchens and living rooms around Cuba, to dance clubs where reggaeton rules, bars, restaurants, and grand shows with classic huge arrangements, fierce energy, sensuality, and rhythms.
+All from salsa casino dancing in the many kitchens and living rooms around Cuba to dance clubs where reggaeton rules, bars, restaurants, and grand shows with classic huge arrangements, fierce energy, sensuality, and rhythms.

-Whether you prefer to be in the audience or participate, you can do whatever is best for you, but I strongly recommend you test the dancing shoes at least for one night while visiting Cuba!
+Whether you prefer to be in the audience or participate, you can do whatever is best for you, but I strongly recommend you test the dancing shoes for at least one night while visiting Cuba!

 Find a Cuban Casa de la Musica, and say yes when someone asks you to dance.
-Or, find a dancing school, there are plenty to choose from across the island.
+Or, find a dancing school; there are plenty to choose from across the island.

 Cuban Dance Style Classes In Havana Cuba!

 Now that you have gotten to know all the different Cuban dance styles a little bit, hopefully, you have an idea of what might be something for you!

 If you are not sure how to go about finding and booking dance classes in Havana Cuba, I have a few suggestions.